wucc009/cfRNA-PTB-Model/README.md

 ## 🚀 Overview

-"This repository contains the training, testing, and validation datasets used in the study.
+This repository contains the training, testing, and validation datasets used in the study.
 It provides a complete computational pipeline for developing a 5-gene pair signature for pulmonary tuberculosis (PTB) diagnosis using cfRNA data.
-The workflow covers the entire process, including gene-pair feature extraction, model selection, feature selection, hyperparameter optimization and model construction, model validation."
+The workflow covers the entire process, including gene-pair feature extraction, model selection, feature selection, hyperparameter optimization and model construction, model validation.

 ## 📂 Project Structure